hasura/ndc-hub/registry/azure-cosmos/README.md

 ## Features

-Below, you'll find a matrix of all supported features for the Azure Cosmos NoSQL DB connector:
+Below, you'll find a matrix of all supported features for the Azure Cosmos DB for NoSQL connector:

 | Feature                         | Supported | Notes |
 | ------------------------------- | --------- | ----- |